-The NBI is now in its sixth consecutive year (2010 to 2015) in partnering with CDP to distribute and analyse the CDP Water information request.
-This request is sent to selected companies within the 100 largest companies by market capitalisation on the Johannesburg Stock Exchange (JSE) that operate in sectors believed to have the greatest impact on, or that are significantly impacted by, water resources.
+The NBI has partnered with CDP to distribute and analyse the CDP Water information request since 2010.
+This request is sent to selected companies within the 100 largest companies by market capitalisation on the FTSE/JSE Africa All Share Index.
+The companies selected operate in those sectors that have the greatest impact on, or that are significantly impacted by, water resources.

-Given this criteria, only 59 companies received the water information request in 2015.
-The water questionnaire was sent on behalf of investors with over US$63 trillion in assets under management.
-The questionnaire asks companies to disclose their company’s response to water-related risks and opportunities throughout their value chain and hopes to drive changes in company behaviour to improve water performance and enhance data quality.
+The water information request asks companies to disclose their response to water-related risks and opportunities throughout their value chain and works to drive changes in company behaviour to improve water performance and enhance data quality.
 It also provides a means to recognise leaders in water management.

-It is clear from consistent responders that companies who do investigate water risk tend to invest significant capital and effort into integrating water into governance structures, strategy and risk management and mitigation processes.
+It is clear from consistent responders that companies who do investigate water risk tend to invest significant capital and effort into integrating water into governance structures, strategy, risk management and mitigation processes.
 We therefore believe that reporting is a critical first step in water stewardship and encourage all non-disclosing companies to improve the quality of their reporting and join the CDP Water program.
-We strongly encourage all companies to carefully consider their exposure to water risk and opportunity, and to improve the scope of their assessments to understand the social and economic systems that underpin water in South Africa.

-Finally, as with CDP climate change, the NBI has changed the way that we make CDP water data and analysis available.
+Please note: in 2015 the NBI changed the way that we make CDP water data and analysis available.
 We no longer produce a full, long report, but rather a short executive summary, supported by infographics that visually communicate the core messages.
-The summary report and infographics complement a CDP online platform that enables you to interact with the data drawing your own lessons and conclusions.
+The summary report and infographics complement a CDP online platform that enables you to interact with the data and draw your own lessons and conclusions.